The Brazos River Authority Board of Directors appointed David Collinsworth to the position of General Manager/CEO effective April 1, 2018.

 Human Resources Manager

-Monica Wheelis joined the Brazos River Authority in 2004 as the HR Specialist and was promoted in 2006, to her current position, as the Human Resources Manager.
+Monica Wheelis joined the Brazos River Authority in 2004 as an HR Specialist and was promoted in 2006 to her current position as Human Resources Manager.

 Monica graduated from Tarleton State University with a Bachelor of Business Administration in Business Occupations.
-She has her SPHR certification and more than twenty years’ experience in Human Resources and Payroll administration.
+She holds the Senior Professional in Human Resources certification and more than twenty-five years of experience in Human Resources and Payroll administration.

-She and husband Matt have two children and one grandchild.
+She and husband Matt have two children and two grandchildren.